custom-select/custom-select/README.md

 The *elements* parameter could be:

-A instance of HTMLElement, tag OPTION:
+An instance of HTMLElement, tag OPTION:
 ```js
 const toBeAppend = document.createElement('option');
 ```
-A instance of HTMLElement, tag OPTGROUP:
+An instance of HTMLElement, tag OPTGROUP:
 ```js
 const toBeAppend = document.createElement('optgroup');
 ```